-The purpose of the Glossary of Upstream Terms is to provide general and understandable explanations for the most important terms and definitions used in practice in relation to social needs and social determinants of health.
+The purpose of the Glossary of Upstream Terms is to provide general and understandable explanations for the most important terms and definitions used in practice in relation to the social and structural drivers of health equity.

 Review

 As you review terms, associated explanations, and the term mapping table, consider the terms that your organization and its partners use to communicate with each other.
 Write down thoughts, questions, or concerns as they arise.